Analytics206/erp_manufacturing/docs/2-business_requirements.md

   - Firebase Storage for file storage
   - Cloud Messaging for notifications
 - **Database**:
-  - Firestore (primary)
+  - Firestore (primary for document storage)
-  - PostgreSQL (optional for analytics, cost considerations apply)
+  - PostgreSQL (analytics and data warehousing with TimescaleDB extension)
 - **Hosting**:
   - Vercel for frontend hosting
   - Firebase for backend services